Complete Executor's Checklist for Valuations

 Your Role as Executor

 Being named as an executor carries significant legal responsibilities.
-You are personally accountable for ensuring that the deceased’s estate is valued correctly, that Inheritance Tax is calculated and paid on time, and that the estate is distributed in accordance with the will.
+Personal representatives must take reasonable care over the estate values, arrange any Inheritance Tax reporting and payment, settle liabilities, and distribute the estate in accordance with the will and the law.

 This checklist is designed to guide you through the valuation process from start to finish, helping you stay organised and avoid common pitfalls.